Trauma and Healing

 Discover how online trauma therapy can release you from stuck memories

-Hi, I’m Jessica and I’m a licensed therapist in Aptos, CA providing online trauma therapy to people living in California.
+Hi, I’m Jessica and I’m a licensed therapist in Aptos, CA providing online therapy to people living in California.
 I help people explore their past, present, and future from a trauma-informed lens.
 Through talk therapy and EMDR, my clients find relief from their pain and feel liberated to find a new way of approaching life.

-If you’re tired of feeling like your past has a chokehold on your life, email me at jbrohmerlmft@proton.me to schedule a free 15 minute consultation to learn how online trauma therapy with me can create meaningful changes in your life.
+If you’re tired of feeling like your past has a chokehold on your life, contact me to schedule a free 15 minute consultation to learn how online trauma therapy with me can create meaningful changes in your life.
 Not quite sure yet?
 In our consultation, I can answer any questions you have about therapy and if I’m not the right fit for you, I am part of an excellent community of trauma therapists and I can help connect you to someone who might fit your unique needs.